blog bg

 Testing Your AR App

 Testing your AR app is crucial to development.
 For Android testing, you need an ARCore-enabled smartphone, and for iOS, ARKit.
-After building and deploying the app, test object positioning, scaling, and tracking accuracy in real life.
-Make sure 3D models perform as intended and interact realistically with the surroundings.
-Debug Unity camera and AR SDK settings if you have troubles.
+After you develop and publish the app, evaluate the accuracy of tracking, placing, and scaling objects in real life.
+Make sure that 3D models work as they should and interact with their surroundings in a realistic way.
+If you are having problems, check the settings for the Unity camera and AR SDK.

 Publishing Your AR App